 \begin{lemma} For a composition $\mathfrak{n}=(n_1, n_2, \dots)$, we have

 \end{lemma}

-\begin{proof} Obviously, if the composition $\mathfrak{n}$ has 1 part, then we are done by Lemma \ref{id-split}.
+\begin{proof} If the composition $\mathfrak{n}$ has 1 part, then we are done by Lemma \ref{id-split}.
 We assume we have $k+1$ parts and the statement is true for $k$ parts.
 Thus the displayed diagram is equivalent to where $m$ is the last of the double headed pitchforks, modulo $I:=A_{>\mathfrak{c}}^{\omega_j}$.
 By Lemma \ref{id-split}, this is the same as the desired element, plus where $m'$ lies in the cyclotomic ideal for ${A}^{\omega_{j+k}}$.
-That is, it can be written so that every diagram in it has a strand at the left labeled with a single root $\alpha_q$, which in addition carries a dot if that root is $\al_{j+k-1}$, hence we have for instance a situation
+That is, it can be written so that every diagram in it has a strand at the left labeled with a single root $\alpha_q$, which in addition carries a dot if that root is $\al_{j+k-1}$.
+Hence we have for instance a situation

-In order to complete the induction, it is sufficient to show that this can be written as a sum of elements each of which factors through the join of all strands (and hence is contained in $I$) or is contained in the cyclotomic ideal ${A}^{\omega_{j+k-1}}$ (and hence we can repeat our argument until we finally obtain only elements in $I$ or in the cyclotomic ideal $J$ for ${A}^{\omega_{j}}$.)
+In order to complete the induction, it suffices to show that this can be written as a sum of elements each of which factors through the join of all strands (and hence is contained in $I$) or is contained in the cyclotomic ideal ${A}^{\omega_{j+k-1}}$ (and we can repeat our argument until we finally obtain only elements in $I$ or in the cyclotomic ideal $J$ for ${A}^{\omega_{j}}$.)

 If $q\not\equiv p+1\mod e$, then the diagram above is already in $J$ by Lemma \ref{id-zero}.
-If $q\equiv{p+1}\not\equiv j+k-1\mod e$ then by \eqref{polyb2} we have
+If $q\equiv{p+1}\not\equiv j+k-1\mod e$, then by \eqref{polyb2} we have

-If $k={p+n+1}=p+1 \mod e$ then
+If $k={p+n+1}=p+1 \mod e$, then

 since the middle term of \eqref{polyb} vanishes (consider the idempotent after splitting of the two $\alpha_k$ and apply Lemma \ref{id-split}).
 Hence our element factors through the join of all strands and hence lies in $A_{>\mathfrak{c}}^{\omega_j}$.
 The lemma follows. \end{proof}